 Patrick then promised a vote on the issue in the Senate, even if it didn’t have the votes to pass, a move that would be considered highly unusual in the chamber, where normally authors must show they have the votes to pass their bill before it is brought up for consideration.

-On May 24, with just a week left in the session, the bill received final approval by both chambers.
+On May 24, with just a week left in the regular session, the bill received final approval by both chambers.

 In a signing ceremony at the Alamo in San Antonio on June 17, Gov. Greg Abbott ceremoniously gave his approval to seven pro-gun bills, including constitutional carry, making Texas the 21st state where law-abiding citizens are not forced to receive a permit from the state to exercise their Second Amendment rights.